tc39/notes/es8/2017-11/nov-29.md

 ### Un-spoofable call operator

-KMR: Can i clarify with receiver and bind operator, how would you do this? `receiver::function`?
+KM: Can i clarify with receiver and bind operator, how would you do this? `receiver::function`?

 DE: Yes